-PSY 391 Special Project (1-3)
+PSY 391 Special Project (1-3 credits)

 Allows for an opportunity for students to explore individual interests within the field of psychology under the guidance of a psychology faculty member.
 Arrangements for independent study are made on an individual basis between the student and the faculty member.
 This course is offered as needed.
-Prerequisite: Departmental approval.
+Prerequisite: Program Director approval.

-PSY 393 Laboratory Research (1-3)
+PSY 393 Laboratory Research (1-3 credits)

 Involves active, faculty-guided research in the field.
 Students will work under the direct supervision of faculty on a psychological research project and participate in the design, implementation, analysis, and reporting of the research.
 Students and faculty will agree on the scope and duration of the work at the beginning of the semester, as well as the amount of credit received.
-Prerequisite: PSY 240
+Prerequisite: PSY 240 and Program Director approval.

-PSY 410 Abnormal Psychology (3)
+PSY 410 Abnormal Psychology (3 credits)

-Assesses the origins, treatments, and effects of abnormal psychological disorders.
-Prerequisites: PSY 101 Not open to freshmen without permission of the instructor.
+Assesses the origins, treatments, and effects of psychological disorders.
+Prerequisites: PSY 101 Not open to first year students without permission of the instructor.